jadounrahul/kartsnms/doc/Extensions/RRDCached.md

 ```

-Replace `$LibreNMS_IP` with the ip of the server that will be using
+Replace `$KartsNMS_IP` with the ip of the server that will be using
 rrdcached.
 You can specify more than one `allow` statement.
 This will
 bind nginx to TCP 42217 (the default rrdcached port), allow the
 specified IPs to connect, and deny all others.